thinkinglabs/thinkinglabs.github.io/_drafts/five-years-of-public-speaking.md

 wanted me to also take credit.
 I preferred to stay this "émince grise" in the shadow and have the other team members take the honours.

-He kept nudging me into that direction.
+He kept nudging me in that direction.
 Finally, it triggered something.
 On one night, in all my craziness, I submitted two proposals at two Belgian agile conferences.
 One proposal per conference.
 Two different topics.